Kasta: Present

-In 2024, Kasta releases a full-fledged studio album called “New Foreign Rap Releases,” filled with deep emotion and protest against the Russian invasion, reflecting the group’s new emigrant phase.
+In 2024, Kasta released a full-fledged studio album called New Foreign Rap Releases, filled with deep emotion and protest against the Russian invasion, reflecting the group's new emigrant phase.

-Kasta is touring worldwide but not in Russia, where their new album is blocked by state censorship, and band member Vladi has been placed on the “foreign agents” list—used by the authorities to label artists and writers persecuted for their anti-war stance.
+Kasta is touring worldwide but not in Russia, where their new album is blocked by state censorship, and band member Vladi has been placed on the "foreign agents" list—used by the authorities to label artists and writers persecuted for their anti-war stance.

-In 2024, Kasta participated in the Russian New Year's television show "Mirnye Ogon'ki" (Peaceful Lights), which was created as an alternative to similar shows on state-controlled and militarized Russian television.
+In 2024, Kasta participated in the Russian New Year's television show Mirnye Ogon'ki (Peaceful Lights), which was created as an alternative to similar shows on state-controlled and militarized Russian television.